MarcelScherer/Word-Clock/README.md

 # Software

 You have to compile and flash the sorce (I do it with Visual Studio Code) an an ESP32.
+For ESP8266 you have to change small things like led pin, NeoPixelBus definition, and so on ...
 You can change the pinning for the led-strip in the cfg.h file.
 I use the pinning ... <br>

 | Pin      |   LED-Strip   | Color |
 |----------|:-------------:|-------|